Lifetime Achievement (album): Writing and composition

 The album's lyrical content covers the COVID-19 pandemic, family life, and experiences and reflections from the perspective of Wainwright in his 70s.
 Regarding the album's overall positive attitude, Wainwright noted: "There are a number of songs that would make you wonder what’s happened here.
 It’s not the usual cynical nihilist that we’ve grown to love over the years.
 There is an optimism.
 The last few years have been good to me."

-After spending two years isolated in Long Island during the COVID-19 pandemic, the track "Town & Country" details Wainwright's experiences and observations upon returning to New York City following the several lockdowns.
+After spending two years isolated on Long Island during the COVID-19 pandemic, the track "Town & Country" details Wainwright's experiences and observations upon returning to New York City following the several lockdowns.
 Rolling Stone described the track as a “sardonic" folk song that represented an emerging genre of songwriting called "covid-pop".

 The album's penultimate track, "How Old is 75?", features Wainwright musing on his forthcoming 75th birthday.
 Upon the album's release he noted: "I write about being poised on a high diving board in this song.
 Maybe I’m more relaxed now because it’s almost time to jump."